dreamfactorysoftware/platform-wiki/setup-guide/common/Ruby-and-RVM-setup.md

 ## 3. Install a specific version of Ruby

 Now we can install all the required version of Ruby simply.
-The SnowPlow Ruby applications use Ruby 1.9.3, so let's install this:
+The Snowplow Ruby applications use Ruby 1.9.3, so let's install this:

 	$ rvm install 1.9.3